carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/useful_commands/README.md

 What is interesting to notice is that with newer releases of Kubernetes, new sidecars are added to CSI Trident:

-- Kubernetes 1.16: Volume Expansion (CSI Resizer) was promoted to Beta status (cf <https://kubernetes-csi.github.io/docs/volume-expansion.html>)
+- Kubernetes 1.16: Volume Expansion (CSI Resizer) was promoted to Beta status (<https://kubernetes-csi.github.io/docs/volume-expansion.html>)
-- Kubernetes 1.17: Snapshot & Restore (CSI Snapshotter) was promoted to Beta status (cf <https://kubernetes-csi.github.io/docs/snapshot-restore-feature.html>)
+- Kubernetes 1.17: Snapshot & Restore (CSI Snapshotter) was promoted to Beta status (<https://kubernetes-csi.github.io/docs/snapshot-restore-feature.html>)

 ---
 **Page navigation**